top of page

 Single-use soft plastics, such as sachets and crisp packets, are produced on a massive scale but are nearly impossible to recycle.
 Inadequate investment in waste management results in these plastics ending up in rivers, oceans, streets, and backyards across the world.
 The trouble with sachets… Soft plastics - defined as flexible plastic materials that do not hold a specific shape - are produced from natural gas or fossil fuels that are extracted from shale (a rock composed of

-Freja Newan
+Freja Newman

 Danone in court, continuing to mislead.